Developing character in children is complex. So much so, we don’t often think of easy, everyday actions that make a difference in children’s lives.

 Q. Can you tell us about the 13 “Habits of Character” these quotes are designed to target and why they are so important?

 A. The 13 Habits of Character comprise an important part of the foundation of my teaching.
 Taken together, they focus on critical work habits, social skills, attitudes about our work, and moral development.
 I have always wanted my students to become successful learners, and it is just as important to me that they become great people.
 I want my students to work extremely hard, work well together, take uncommon pride in their work, and treat others with uncommon respect.
-My overall goal is to teach the whole child, and that means focusing on character as well as academics.
+My overall goal is to teach the whole child, and that means focusing on character in children as well as academics.

 I recommend that parents discuss quotes as part of their regular daily or weekly family routine.
 At least once a week, I suggest they post a quote on a refrigerator or bulletin board, discuss it before school or at bedtime, or incorporate a conversation into family meals or car rides.
 Whatever the venue, parents should begin by having children read the quote aloud and then provide the child with 30-60 seconds to think about the quote’s meaning and relevance.
 Then, they should ask the child to share his or her thoughts.